johntsinger/da-python-p13/docs/source/user-guide.rst

   * Click on a letting to view details.

+  * Click on Home to return to the home page.

 * The list of all profiles by clicking on profiles button.

   * Click on a profile to view details.

+  * Click on Home to return to the home page.